openBackhaul/equipment/README.md

 - not planned

 ### Dictionary
-The following Dokument describes how the attributes of the Core IM are to be filled
+- The following Dokument describes how the attributes of the Core IM are to be filled
 - Document to be provided

 ### YANG File
-- Reference on YANG version of Core IM to be provided
+- The wireEquipment is modeled with the [ONF Core Physical Model of TR-512.6](../../../core/tree/tsp)

 ### Interface Simulator
 - not planned